anavsingh99/discord-bot/README.md

 1) !clear - takes in one argument (int) and clears that many messages from the chat
 2) !latency - gives the current latency
-3) !load, .unload - enabling/disabling cogs
+3) !load, !unload - enabling/disabling cogs
 4) !reload - implementing changes made to a cog

 ## Math